Doll picture sums up the 'why?' of Nice truck massacre

-NICE, France - A child's doll lying in the street stares up into the night sky next to a dead body covered in a metallic blanket - an image that has come to symbolize the Bastille Day massacre when 84 people were killed by a truck plowing into holidaying crowds.
+NICE, France - A child's doll lying in the street stares up into the night sky next to a dead body covered in a metallic blanket - an image that has come to symbolise the Bastille Day massacre when 84 people were killed by a truck ploughing into holidaying crowds.

 "I couldn’t get through on my motorbike and, as I parked, there was a body next to my bike.
 It was when I looked into my rearview mirror that I saw all the other bodies just behind me," veteran Reuters photographer Eric Gaillard said.